-Access to use the facilities (Fitness Centre and Climbing Gym) and programming are included in the fees paid at time of registration.
+Access to facilities and programming are included in the fees paid at time of registration.
 Some exceptions for special programs may apply.
 GPRC students can enjoy free access to all Wolves Varsity Athletic home game events throughout the season.
 Go Wolves Go!

 Recreational and competitive Intramural Sports Leagues are available throughout each semester of the academic year which provide the opportunity to play the sports you love, try something new, and socialize with your peers and friends.
 Campus Rec puts on several special events as well that are open to all students at little to no cost.
 Stay involved with event details by visiting our webpage and Facebook page.